Join over ¼ million

 The Pimsleur language learning system is an audio based course that presents phrases in the target language first, and then in your mother tongue for you to translate into that language.

 It was developed based on research carried out by linguist Paul Pimsleur several decades ago.
-The course being sold by Simon & Schuster comes in 30 half an hour sessions, or in smaller units of 10 half an hour sessions.
+The course being sold by Simon & Schuster comes in 30 half hour sessions, or in smaller units of 10 half hour sessions.
 I went through the 30-lesson course over a month and feel I have a pretty good understanding of the advantages and disadvantages of the system.

 Hungarian only has a 15 hour course, but other languages go up to 45 hours.
 Obviously I can only base what I’ve gotten out of this course for the purposes of this post based on the 15 hour course.

-The audio presents words and phrases to you, with their translation, either said in isolation or in a suggested context (the audio tells you to “imagine you are at a restaurant in central Budapest” for example).
+The audio presents words and phrases to you, with their translation, either said in isolation or in a suggested context (the audio tells you to “Imagine you are at a restaurant in central Budapest” for example).
 There is then a pause for you to repeat the phrase, or to recall a previously learned one from memory.
 The audio then gives you the answer so you can confirm you were right or learn it better for next time.

 The system is almost entirely audio based.
 There may be some reading material for particular units, but even those are to be read while listening to the audio that gives instructions on how to proceed.
 The vast majority of what is said to you will never be written down in any form, so this is really forcing you to get used to the spoken language and not being able to read it at any time.